birdx0810/rcgan-pytorch/README.md

 > :warning: WARNING!!!
 > - This implementation is written for other purposes, not for experiments in the original paper.
-> - There are some known issues that I've haven't got time to resolve (see https://github.com/d9n13lt4n/rcgan-pytorch/issues/1#issuecomment-935364784).
+> - There are some known issues that I've haven't got time to resolve (see issue [#1](https://github.com/d9n13lt4n/rcgan-pytorch/issues/1#issuecomment-935364784)).

 ## Getting Started
 ### Installing Requirements